 I’m a little bit of a foodie.
 I grew up with a pastry chef sister and a mom who could be a Top Chef if she ever wanted to be.
 A good home cooked meal was always on the table growing up.
 Nowadays, nothing beats trying local food and experiencing new flavours while abroad.
 My favourite meal might have been the one I ate with my hands, as it was the most authentic feeling.
 All of my senses coming together, cooking the meal, smelling its aromas, feeling the food between my fingers and then tasting all of the flavours and textures.
 Another amazing food you must try is called Kottu.
 They make it by chopping up fine bits of roti bread with fresh vegetables, chives, and a ‘protein’ of your choice.
 Think spicy, Sri Lankan pasta.

 5. The Temples

-Walking through the neighbourhoods, it’s hard to not want to stop every so often to admire the many beautiful mosques and temples in Sri Lanka.
-Discovering them is a full experience, serene, and enriching: waking up to the sounds of prayer at mosque, looking at Hindu temples up close to see the embellishments, deities, figures, and intricate ornamental decorations, Buddhist monks passing by in orange robes.
-It’s highly a must-see and worth the visit alone.
+Walking through the neighbourhoods, it’s hard to not stop and admire the many beautiful mosques and temples in Sri Lanka.
+Discovering them is a serene, enriching and full experience.
+Waking up to the sounds of prayer at the mosque, looking at Hindu temples up close to see the embellishments, deities, figures, and intricate ornamental decorations, Buddhist monks passing by in orange robes.
+These experiences are worth the visit alone.

-Sri Lanka is an experience unlike any other.
-It’s not the largest tourist draw at the moment which is perfect because you’ll get to see a part of the world off the beaten path, and discover its authenticity and culture.
+Sri Lanka is country unlike any other.
+It’s not the largest tourist draw at the moment, which is perfect because you’ll get to see a part of the world that is off the beaten path, and discover its authenticity and culture.
 I would go back in a heartbeat.